eclipse-iceoryx/iceoryx/doc/design/logging.md

 In order to have log messages before `initLogger` is called, the default logger is used with `LogLevel::INFO`.
 It is up to the implementation of the default logger what to do with these messages.
-For iceoryx the default logger is the `ConsoleLoger` (this can be changed via the platform abstraction) which will print the log messages to the console.
+For iceoryx the default logger is the `ConsoleLogger` (this can be changed via the platform abstraction) which will print the log messages to the console.

 #### Replacing the logger at runtime